siberianfox/tinygwiki/Text-Wrappers-and-Transaction-IDs.md

     {tid:<txn_ID>}    a number from 1 to 4 billion

-  - The transaction ID is a number from 1 - 4,000,000,000.
+  - The transaction ID is a number from 1 - 4,294,967,295.
 Zero is considered "no ID"
-  - If transaction ID is present it will be returned in the response for that command
   - A tid tag can be anywhere in the request - it is not order dependent
+  - If transaction ID is present it will be returned as a tid tag in the response for that command
   - Transaction IDs are ALWAYS returned as a top-level object in the response
   - Examples: